pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 **CRITICAL:** The main tested firmware build is now configured for a Mini BMG extruder, which required reversing of the extruder direction.
+There is an untested firmware build available for the stock extruder.

 **CRITICAL:** Extended Y-axis range (12mm beyond bed) is used to increase automated bed levelling coverage, and compatibility with third party hot-end shrouds may be reduced.

-**CRITICAL:** X/Y Microstepping has been reverted to 16 (resulting in 80 steps/mm again).
+**CRITICAL:** X/Y Microstepping has been reverted to the standard 16 (resulting in 80 steps/mm again).

-**WARNING:** `Z_MAX_POS` has been limited to 220 to account for thicker print beds, a BMG style extruder upgrade and a leadscrew top mount upgrade.
+**WARNING:** `Z_MAX_POS` has been limited to 240.

+The status screen update rate has been increased to make it slightly more responsive.

 The status screen flow rate deadzone has been increased, so it's more difficult to accidentally trigger flow rate changes from the status screen.